mitydigital/statamic-tinymce-cloud/README.md

 This will get passed on to the TinyMCE fieldtype instance automatically - you don't need to include this in each of your TinyMCE configurations.

+### Upgrading from v2.0.0 to v2.0.1

+The config file has a new home in `config/statamic-tinymce-cloud.php`.
+The upgrade process will try to move your v2.0.0 config file to the new location.
+Check the console after the upgrade for any notices.

 ### Upgrading from v1.x